 The City of Coral Springs is exempt from all Federal Excise and State sales taxes.
 Exemption certificates will be executed by the Purchasing division upon written request by the vendor.

 Vendors who fail to provide goods and/or services in accordance with the terms and conditions of their contract will be held in default.
 The city will hold such vendors liable for all extra costs incurred in the procurement of the goods and/or services from another vendor.
 Such default may also subject the vendor to suspension from doing business with the city.

 Occasionally, after a contract has been awarded, changes occur in either price, time, or performance.
 If the contract provides for modifications, it is done by a written change order or contract amendment, which is sent to the vendor.
 Please note that the contract will specifically state the circumstances under which changes are allowed.
 Vendors must follow the guidelines in the contract to submit or respond to change requests.

 Payments are approved by the department that orders the goods and/ or services.
 Invoices should be sent directly to the address specified on the purchase order.
 Questions regarding payments can best be answered by the Accounts Payable Department 954-344-5975.
 To ensure prompt payment of a purchase order, invoices containing the proper information must be submitted to the address indicated on the purchase order.

 Invoices must contain proper quantities, units and total prices as stated on the purchase order.
-No payments will be issued prior to receipt and acceptance of commodities and services by authorized City representatives.
+No payments will be issued prior to receipt and acceptance of commodities and services by authorized city representatives.

 The city’s computerized purchase system encumbers funds simultaneously as the order is input.
 The purchase order will be sent the same day and is ready to process for payment immediately upon receipt and acceptance of goods and services.
-The city processes most invoices for payment within thirty (30) days, and expedites payments where additional discounts for prompt payment are offered.
+The city processes most invoices for payment within 30 days, and expedites payments where additional discounts for prompt payment are offered.